-Each player simultaneously and independently chooses a strategy.
+1. Players simultaneously and independently choose their strategies.
 This means that players play without observing strategies chosen by other players.

-- Each player simultaneously and independently chooses a strategy.
+- Players simultaneously and independently choose their strategies.
 This means that players play without observing strategies chosen by other players. - 2.
 Conditional on the players' strategies, payoffs are distributed to all players.

-- 1. Each player simultaneously and independently chooses a strategy.
+- 1. Players simultaneously and independently choose their strategies.
 This means that players play without observing strategies chosen by other players. - 2.
 Conditional on the players' strategies, payoffs are distributed to all players.